Overview

 What causes cluster headache?

-The causes of CH are unknown.
+The causes of cluster headache are unknown.
 This severely limits our understanding of the disease and the development of effective treatments.
 In order to work towards a cure, we first need to understand more about the underlying causes.

-People with close relatives with CH have an increased risk of developing it themselves, suggesting an underlying genetic cause.
-During her MSc, Clarissa was involved in a study that identified two promising CH genes.
-During her PhD, she will build on this work – drawing on large national and international genetic databases to further understand the roles of these two genes in CH, and work out how they cause the symptoms associated with the disorder.
-Ultimately she aims to establish whether it is possible to block the cascade of events that leads to the debilitating symptoms.
+People with close relatives with cluster headache have an increased risk of developing it themselves, suggesting an underlying genetic cause.
+During her MSc, Clarissa was involved in a study that identified two promising cluster headache genes.
+For her PhD, Clarissa built on this work – drawing on large national and international genetic databases to understand the roles of these two genes in cluster headache, working out how they cause the symptoms associated with the disorder.

 Impact